liumapp/hello-sv/README.md

 A simple project , which backend and frontend was separated .
 Backend was drived by springboot , and Frontend was drived by Vue2.0

-Aim to make group members understand how we make project in such a cool way.
+Aim to make group members understand how we make project in such a cool way

 ## frontend